VincentWei/minigui-docs/user-manual/MiniGUIUserManualCompiletimeConfiguration.md

 ### Runtime Mode

-We can configure MiniGUI as one of three kind of runtime mode:
+We can configure MiniGUI as one of three runtime modes:

 - MiniGUI-Processes runtime mode base on multi-processes;
 - MiniGUI-Threads runtime mode base on multi-thread;